 The Health and Social Care Act 2012, made provision for the transfer of public health services and staff from primary care trusts (PCTs) to local authorities.
 As a result of this transfer, the Council is responsible for deduction of pension contributions, both employees and employers from transferred staff.
 These contributions are forwarded on directly to the National Health Service Pension Scheme.
 The National Health Service Pension Scheme is unfunded and administered by National Health Service Business Services Authority (NHSBSA).
 It is not possible for the Council to identify a share of the underlying liabilities in the scheme attributable to its own employees.
 For the purposes of this statement of accounts it is therefore accounted on the same basis as a defined contribution scheme.
 The pension cost charged to the accounts is the contribution rate set by the NHSBSA.
-In 2018/19 the Council paid a total of £33.2k (£31.8k in 2017/18) to the NHS Pension Scheme, representing 14.38% of pensionable pay.
-Following a recent consultation, the Department of Health and Social Care (DHSC) has confirmed the employer contribution rate will increase to 20.6% from 1 April 2019.
+In 2019/20 the Council paid a total of £33.2k (£33.2k in 2018/19) to the NHS Pension Scheme, representing 14.38% of pensionable pay.
+The Department of Health and Social Care's consultation response announcing the rise of 20.8% plus 0.08% employer's levy, published in